 I'll also talk about cognitive load - paying attention to cognitive load is the key to unlocking the potential of speech input.
-And we'll look at what web developers can do to help lower cognitive load for speech users

 I'll detail a couple of key rough edges that Dragon has - quirks like the double letter problem and issues with speech on the web.